← Back to Blog

 Tungsten Carbide vs HSS Drill Point Dies: Which Material Should You Choose?

 Compare tungsten carbide and high-speed steel (HSS) drill point dies for self-drilling screw production.
-Cost analysis, service life, performance differences, and selection guide for fastener manufacturers.
+Service life, performance differences, and selection guide for fastener manufacturers.

 tungsten carbideHSSdrill point diematerial selection